jw-cv/iohk-golang-backend/README.md

    This command will start both the PostgreSQL database and the Go application.

 2. The application should now be running.
 You can access the GraphQL playground at [http://localhost:8080/playground](http://localhost:8080/playground).
-You can view some example queries and mutations in the [GraphQL API Playground](#graphql-api-playground) section.
+You can view some example queries and mutations in the [GraphQL Playground](#graphql-playground) section.

 3. To view the logs of the running containers (this is automatically run when you run `make docker-up`):